richard-chen-1985/fe-learn/js/prototype/prototypes.md

 isPrototypeOf()

-Determine whether on object is the protytype of or is part of the prototype chain of another object
+Determine whether one object is the protytype of or is part of the prototype chain of another object

 ```js
 var p = { x: 1 }